pankalos/schema-api/README.md

 ### 8. Important note about TESK access

-The uploaded notes mention that after repeated `helm upgrade --install` commands, the **service IP** may change.
-Since the service is configured as **NodePort** with `node_port: 31567`, the more stable public access method is usually:
+If TESK is exposed as a NodePort, the most stable public access method is usually:

 ```text
 http://<NODE_IP>:31567/v1/tasks